| Beechholme Memories from before 1950

 George Samuel Horwood and Harry Horwood at Beechholme from c.
 1916-1923/24.
 My father was George Samuel Horwood (George from his grandfather (George Tedder) and from his mother (Georgina); Samuel from his father and grandfather (both Samuel Horwood).
 Dad's brother was Harry Henley Horwood (Henley from their maternal grandmother's surname).
 Their gt.gt.grandfather (William Henley) was a Sergeant in the St. Helena Artillery on the Island of St. Helena when Napoleon was imprisoned there.

-Dad and Harry were taken into Marlesford Lodge (Hammersmith) on 9th December, 1912 when George was just four years old.
-Sadly, on 29th January, 1913, their father died from tuberculosis, leaving the family almost destitute.
-Dad and Harry stayed at Marlesford Lodge until they were transferred to Beechholme in 1916 and 1917 respectively.
 Although he was away from home as a child for more than ten years, the practical things he learnt at Banstead set him up for life.
 Our garden was like an allotment - cabbages like footballs, juicy tomatoes. brussel sprouts, onions, lettuces, to name just a few veggies that he grew.
 The flower patch was like a mini-Chelsea Flower Show.
 Dad also rented an allotment.
 To enable us all (mum, dad, my brother and I) to have an annual holiday away at the sea-side, he used to repair neighbours' shoes at a percentage of the cost of the nearest cobbler's shop.
 He would carry large sides of leather a couple of miles from the shop to his shed in our garden for the repairing of shoes.
 (The shed he built himself).
 There is a photo on the web of the cobblers classroom at Banstead.
 Meals?
 His dinners were wholesome and tasty, consisting, of course, of his home-grown veggies.
 We had chickens in the garden, so ate the eggs they laid.
 Dad used to sew his own buttons on, do the washing ironing and housework, plus a bit of DIY, when mum was at work and all this whilst working shiftwork in a factory.
 His "education for life" (as I prefer to call it) at Banstead taught him all this.
 Neighbours used to think us "well-off" because we had an annual holiday, good food and clothes and a clean house - but it was sheer hard work; another thing he learnt at Banstead.
 I have a photo of dad which was taken just as he returned home from Banstead.
 Also, I have a framed copy of a typical day at the school, taken from one of the carers' handbooks.
-A full biography has been included on the website of Marlsford Lodge, now Palingswick House and can be accessed by clicking here.
-Regards - Margaret Dyson |
+I went to Marlesford Lodge on 9th December 2012, exactly 100 years to the day after my dad entered the school.
+I received a really warm welcome from the groups there and was allowed to explore the building.
+Of course, the layout of the rooms had been altered from 100 years before.
+I also visited again on the occasion of the closing down party, when it had been bought by the Free School that now owns it.
+You can read more about the history of both Beechholme (previously Kensington and Chelsea District School)and Marlesford Lodge here.
+Regards - Margaret Dyson Last updated: 13 Feb 2017 |

 July 2011 - The story of the Griffiths and the Smiths from the 1920s, Both my parents and their siblings grew up at the Kensington and Chelsea District School (later Beechholme), in Banstead between 1918 and 1925.
 On leaving, my father, Charles Griffiths, was apprenticed to a Jewish tailor in the East End of London, having learned the rudiments of the craft in the on-site workshop.
 My mother, Lilian Smith, went into service with a doctors family in Sutton.
 Charles who had finished up with his own Gents Outfitters shop and tailoring business in Colchester died in 1998.
 Lilian had predeceased him in 1992 leaving a beautiful garden which her eldest granddaughter, Catherine, who took over her grandparents' bungalow, maintains as a memorial to them both.
 Frank Burton Smith served with the B.E.F. and was killed on the Escaut in May 1940.
 Two of his nieces finally left a wreath in his memory at the Dunkirk memorial on the 70th anniversary in June 2010.
 His brother Harry was sent, aged thirteen, to British Columbia, Canada where he eventually married and had two daughters.
 He was reunited with Lily and Charles in 1969 and visits continue between the next two generations regularly.
 Elsie Helena, Lilian's elder sister, worked in Harley Street most of her life as secretary to a prominent doctor.
 She retired to Colchester to be near her family and died in 2000.
 Charles' twin brother married and worked on the south coast as an engine driver.
 He died in the 1960's.
 Like most of their generation, neither the Smiths nor the Griffiths talked much about their childhood, but none of them appeared in any way damaged by their experiences.
 The education they received was obviously good, - my mother passed her '11 plus' but wasn't allowed to take up her place at grammar school.
 It's a sign of the times that the girls had so few opportunities I suppose.
 Dad's grounding in tailoring paved the way for his career and he always claimed that although strict, his house mother was always fair.
 He always recalled how the children marched to school each morning down that long avenue, each cottage group joining in as the line reached them.
 They were led by the school band, my mother's oldest brother, Harry, at the front playing the drum!
 We have no photo graphs of the home I'm afraid; we were grown up before we learned of our parents' time at Banstead.
 By the time I retired my mother had passed away and I determined to try and find out more about my father's early life.
 He resented being dumped as he saw it, but seemed to have had a much better life than his destitute parents could have given him.
 He was quick on his feet and played for the home football team.
 He also ran as part of the school athletics team at Stamford Bridge, winning his heat, for which he was awarded a collar box, and coming third in the final winning an Amida watch!
 He was less proud of scrumping apples from the orchard and pinching raisins from the food store!
 It is only since his death that I have traced his parents' death certificates.
 His father had a nervous breakdown and went into Hanwell mental home as a voluntary patient, which is why he was taken into care no doubt.
 His mother died of TB the following year, and his father of bronchial pneumonia before Charles left Banstead.
 My mother's parents story was very similar.
 I'm proud to think that my parents did so well under the circumstances, and shows that Banstead gave them a good education and enough stability to achieve a successful life.
 Margaret Scott.